justinleetyler/justinleetyler.github.io/catalog.md

 > ?-230: We learn that a self-aware program named Jane Doe, acting like a virus, has taken over every electronic device in Manhattan (and maybe the world) in order to kill most people.
 But she seems to be targeting Hawke and a few others. -s

 ### &nbsp;
-Kephart, Carolyn. -- Wysard. -- 2nd ed. -- Computer data (1 file : 3501 KB). -- Samarkand Press, 2013. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from by Amazon.com desc. -- DDC 813.
+Kephart, Carolyn. -- Wysard. -- 2nd ed. -- Computer data (1 file : 3501 KB). -- Samarkand Press, 2013.. -- System requirements: Kindle app. -- Title from by Amazon.com desc. -- DDC 813.

 ### &nbsp;
 Kerley, Brian K. -- The octagan key. -- 2nd ed. -- Computer data (1 file : 932 KB). -- Wolf & Sparrowhawk Wilderness Press, 2013. -- on 1 ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- ASIN B008G32CL8. -- DDC 813